Snisen-dev/devops24/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+Answer: Because if you uninstall the nginx first ansible can´t find the service.
+Running the service task first makes sure that nginx is fully stopped and won´t start at boot.

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+Answer: Since the "name: field" is being written in the ansible output the name scheme easily understandable, short and descriptive.
+Kind of like git pushes. example "Uninstalling nginx" or "Stopping nginx on boot and stopping nginx service"